dirakx1/application/devops/README.md

 ## Considerations

-* we will use GCE, but we can use also GKE.
+* we will use GKE, Gcloud and GCR (google cloud registry, but other cloud providers could be use the same referenced solution.